Thomas University is proud to be a partner of the Community College of the Air Force offering General Education Mobile coursework!

-In an effort to assist service members with obtaining industry certifications and licensures relative to their Air Force Specialty Code (AFSC), the Air Force now offers a pathway to credentialing.
+In an effort to assist service members with obtaining industry certifications and licensures relative to their military Specialty Code (AFSC), the Air Force and Space Force now offers a pathway to credentialing.
 For service members working in specialized career fields, obtaining a professional certification assist with promotion and can open doors to immediate employment upon leaving the armed services.

 Who is Eligible to use the COOL Program?

-- All enlisted airman serving on active duty, Reserves and National Guard components
+- All enlisted airman and guardians serving on active duty, Reserves and National Guard components

 - Must possess a 5 skill level AFSC code